DanielCreggOrganization/w7-lab-ai-sophieboyle1/README.md

    - Check import paths
    - Make sure constructor is added

-## Finishing Features
+## Aditional Features
-1. Add a "Copy Recipe" button
+1. Add a "Copy Recipe" button - Copy to clipboard
+2. Add a button to select the AI model to use
-2. Add loading animations
+3. Add Ionic loading animations
-3. Add error handling
+4. Add error handling
-4. Add 3 more images
+5. Add 3 more images

 ## What You've Learned
 - Creating an Ionic app